angelomorgado/Image-Interpretation/README.md

 ```

 This project was made in the ambit of the final project of the Computer Science degree in Universidade da Beira Interior
-The objective of this project is to receive images, interpret them, and generate a description using segemntation and crowd pose estimation models.
+The objective of this project is to receive images, interpret them, and generate a description using instance segmentation and crowd pose estimation models.

 ## Setup